Blockchain glossary: Every crypto phrase you need to know

 NFT

-Non-fungible token.
+Nonfungible token.
 These are digital deeds that certify ownership of a digital asset.
 Right now, they're associated with art, but NFTs can certify ownership of anything digital.
-Read more here.
+Read our NFT explainer here.

 OpenSea

-Proof of Work (POW) is a consensus mechanism through which blocks are added to a blockchain.
-Proof of Work requires miners to solve complicated cryptographic puzzles, which demand large amounts of energy from powerful mining rigs, in order to validate new blockchain transactions.
+Proof of work is a consensus mechanism through which blocks are added to a blockchain.
+POW requires miners to solve complicated cryptographic puzzles, which demand large amounts of energy from powerful mining rigs, in order to validate new blockchain transactions.

-Proof of Work is a safe and decentralized consensus mechanism, but it's notoriously inefficient.
-It's how Bitcoin and Ethereum's blockchains operate, although Ethereum will soon shift to the more efficient Proof of Stake.
+POW is a safe and decentralized consensus mechanism, but it's notoriously inefficient.
+It's how bitcoin's and ethereum's blockchains operate, although ethereum will soon shift to the more efficient proof of stake.

-Confronted with the huge energy demands of Proof of Work, Proof of Stake (POS) is an updated consensus mechanism that allows blocks to be mined much more efficiently.
-Proof of Stake allows holders of a cryptocurrency to validate new blocks onto the relevant blockchain.
+Confronted with the huge energy demands of proof of work, proof of stake is an updated consensus mechanism that allows blocks to be mined much more efficiently.
+POS allows holders of a cryptocurrency to validate new blocks onto the relevant blockchain.

 They do this by staking their cryptocurrency.
 Users of a network stake their cryptocurrency, and if their stake is chosen by a randomized algorithm, they get the opportunity to validate a new block -- for which they'll get a reward in the form of more cryptocurrency.
 The more cryptocurrency staked, the higher chance a user is to be chosen to validate a new block.